Turkish Get-Up Benefits: Build Strength, Stability & Mobility

-The Turkish get-up is one of those exercises that looks intimidating at first — but once you learn it, it becomes one of the most rewarding full-body movements you can do.
-It’s not just a test of strength; it’s a lesson in control, stability, and coordination.
+The Turkish get-up is one of those exercises that looks intimidating at first, but once you learn it, it becomes one of the most rewarding full-body movements you can do.
+It’s not just a test of strength.
+It’s a lesson in control, stability, and coordination.

 1. Builds Functional, Full-Body Strength